erzer12/Nasa-hacthon/README_STREAMLIT.md

 ## Mock Data

 The application uses mock data generated with NumPy for demonstration purposes.
-No external API calls are required.
+For Meteomatics, you must provide credentials in `.streamlit/secrets.toml` as described above.